 The MA in French requires a minimum of 30 units.
 Students normally proceed through the M.A. program in four semesters, completing 5 courses or 15 units during each year in residence.
 Students meet regularly with the Director of Graduate Studies to craft a curriculum that suits their individual needs and interests.
 In addition, each student is assigned a faculty mentor.
 For all options, a minimum of seven classes (this does not include French 593 nor thesis units) must be taken with a faculty from the French department.
 All MA students taking French courses taught in English must do all reading and written work in French whenever possible for all options.
+All options are designed to prepare students for a variety of professional options such as a career in teaching French as a foreign language or to pursue doctoral studies in various programs (ex.: French language & linguistics; French literature and culture, second language acquisition; international studies).
 Click on the links below for detailed descriptions of our primary areas of emphasis:

-Offers three areas of emphasis (Near Eastern, African, or Caribbean), as well as the opportunity to take classes in a related discipline, such as Near Eastern Studies, Anthropology, Gender and Women’s Studies, History, or Political Science.
+This option proposes three areas of emphasis (Near Eastern, African, or Caribbean) along with the opportunity to take classes in a related discipline, such as Near Eastern Studies, Anthropology, Gender and Women’s Studies, History, or Political Science.

-Prepares students for teaching careers in high schools, includes the certification required by secondary schools.
+This option prepares students for teaching careers in secondary inducation and includes the state of Arizona 's certification required to teach in public K-12 schools.

-Offers highly qualified undergraduates at the UA have the option of beginning coursework toward the M.A. during their last year of undergraduate studies, and completing the Master of Arts in their fifth year at the University.
+This option allows highly qualified undergraduates at the UA to start coursework toward the M.A. during their last year of undergraduate studies, thus completing it in their fifth year at the University.

 The Plan of Study (POS): No later than their second semester in residence students must complete a Plan of Study in consultation with the Director of Graduate Studies.
 The Plan of Study should list all courses that you have taken, are taking, and plan to take as part of your MA curriculum.
 Students complete the form online and pay the fee.
 The Graduate College requires that the Plan of Study be submitted during the second semester in residence.
 The Director of Graduate Studies and Graduate Service Coordinator for SILLC will revise the POS as needed if the planned curriculum changes.